ioccc-src/winner/author/README.md

 }
 ```

-Here is factious author_handle.json example where all entries that may be withheld, and null:
+Here is fictitious author_handle.json example where all entries that may be
+withheld are null:

 ```json
 {